 Impairment of Intangible Assets - Intangible assets include both finite and indefinite-lived intangible assets.
 Finite-lived intangible assets consist of brand names, technology and customer relationships.
 Finite-lived intangible assets are amortized on a straight-line basis over their estimated useful lives (since the pattern in which the asset will be consumed cannot be reliably determined).
 Indefinite-lived intangible assets are not amortized but are instead evaluated for impairment annually at the end of the fiscal year, or more frequently if events and circumstances indicate that impairment may be more likely than not.
 Indefinite-lived intangible assets, excluding goodwill, consist of trade names associated with our aftermarket business.
 In the first quarter of 2020, we recognized a non-cash impairment charge of \$11.0 million related to our aftermarket trade name indefinite-lived intangible asset which was primarily attributable to a further decline in forecasted aftermarket revenues and a decline in associated profitability.
-As a result, there were no indefinite-lived intangible assets, in the Notes to Consolidated Financial Statements in Item 8, "Financial Statements and Supplementary Data" in this Annual Report for further discussion of asset impairments).
+As a result, there were no indefinite-lived intangible assets associated with our European operations as of December 31, 2020 (refer to Note 9, "Goodwill and Other Intangible Assets," in the Notes to Consolidated Financial Statements in Item 8, "Financial Statements and Supplementary Data" in this Annual Report for further discussion of asset impairments).